premAI-io/dev-portal/blog/2023-08-03-teach-chatbot-with-audio/index.md

 ## Conclusion

 We took a practical use case -- extracting information from an earnings call -- and applied state-of-the-art AI techniques to convert the audio stream into text, and load the text into a vector database.
-We ask questions about the text in natural (human) language, and used a vector similarity search and an LLM to answer these questions.
+We asked questions about the text in natural (human) language, and used a vector similarity search and an LLM to answer these questions.

 The applications for this project go well beyond just earnings calls, as any kind of audio can be processed.
 For example, you can summarise a video recording from a meeting, lecture, or even YouTube.